SJEC facilitators conducting activities at our 2019 Spring Kick Off event.

 1. Open workshops

-These workshops will be offered on a biweekly basis in the Multicultural Student Center and are open to all students.
+Open workshops occur in the Multicultural Student Center and are open to all students to register & attend.

 2. Dorm presentations